Godland (film)

-Godland (Volaða land, Vanskabte Land) is an internationally coproduced drama film directed by Hlynur Pálmason and released in 2022.
+Godland (Volaða land, Vanskabte Land) is a 2022 drama film written and directed by Hlynur Pálmason.
 Set in the late 19th century, the film stars Elliott Crosset Hove as Lucas, a Lutheran priest from Denmark who is sent to Iceland to oversee the establishment of a new parish church, only to have his faith tested and challenged by the harsh conditions of rural life, including his inability as a monolingual Danish-language speaker to communicate with his assigned Icelandic guide, Ragnar (Ingvar Eggert Sigurðsson).

-The film premiered in the Un Certain Regard program at the 2022 Cannes Film Festival and had its North American premiere at the 2022 Toronto International Film Festival.
+The film premiered at the 2022 Cannes Film Festival on 24 May 2022, and was nominated for many and won several awards in 2022, including the Gold Hugo for Best Feature Film at the Chicago Film Festival.

+It was selected as the Icelandic entry for the Best International Feature Film at the 96th Academy Awards, and was one of the 15 finalist films in the December shortlist.